The 20 Best Benign Essential Blepharospasm Doctors Near Me in District of Columbia, US

 Offers Telehealth

-Panagiotis Kassavetis is a Neurologist in Washington, Washington, D.c..
+Panagiotis Kassavetis is a Neuromusculoskeletal Medicine provider practicing medicine in Washington, Washington, D.c..
 Dr. Kassavetis is rated as a Distinguished provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Drug Induced Dyskinesia, Focal Dystonia, Movement Disorders, Thalamotomy, and Deep Brain Stimulation.
-Dr. Kassavetis is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Focal Dystonia, Movement Disorders, Thalamotomy, and Deep Brain Stimulation.

 Advanced in Benign Essential Blepharospasm